 As formal ideals, dogmas defining any religion as a body have little to do with the private beliefs of individual members (which, to the extent that they conflict with the established formal dogma are by definition heresies) or with their personal behaviour (sins) or their sociology and politics outside the commands or routine practice of the religion.
 In most religions only a small minority of the members have the slightest grasp of the dogma that they theoretically espouse, or even realise that there is such a dogma, or even know what a dogma is or what its significance might be.
 Many do not even explicitly realise that there is such a thing as a body of belief, such as one might learn in a catechism.

-In fairness, not to present the position of science too smugly, only a minority of practising scientists could coherently discuss philosophy of science.
-Many of the rest simply consider it to be so much hot air, fit only for obsessive academics and for superannuated scientists who are past their best and no longer fit for research.
-They speak of the "philosopause".
+In fairness, not to present the position of science too smugly, only a minority of practising scientists could coherently discuss philosophy of science, and only a minority of those can do so coherently.
+Many of the rest simply consider philosophy of science to be so much hot air, fit only for obsessive academics and for superannuated scientists who are past their best, and no longer fit for research.
+The abjurers speak of the "philosopause".
 How much this actually is of practical importance in either case is debatable.

 The point is that neither deviant belief nor deviant behaviour in individual adherents is a general criterion for distinguishing science from religion.